hdeiner/bigdata-at-the-intersection-of-containerization-and-infrastructure-as-code/README.md

 As you can see from just the CPU and network charts, we kept that instance quite busy during our stay.
 This might also be the place where you want to look when you start optimizing the attributes associated with tuning the environment.
 Because we made the tests so repeatable, this now becomes an oppurtunity ro actually treat the tuning as a scientific experiment, so we can see the effects of tweeking one or two parameters at a time and observing the effects.

 Now that we've accomplished our goals for the project, it's time to stop the AWS charges from continuing.
 The script for that is so easy that's it's comical.
+Meet 09_aws_hive_shutdown.sh.
 ```bash
 #!/usr/bin/env bash
 echo "$(tput bold)$(tput setaf 6)Shutdown Apache Hive AWS$(tput sgr 0)"